inveniosoftware/docs-invenio-rdm/docs/develop/architecture/runtime.md

    variables for which you don't want to use the default values, e.g.  the database host configuration.
-3. **URL converter loading**: In this phase, the application will load any of your URL converts.
+3. **URL converter loading**: In this phase, the application will load any of your URL converters.
 This phase is usually only needed for some few specific cases.
 4. **Flask extensions loading**: In this phase all the Invenio modules which provide Flask extensions will initialize the extension.
 Usually the